sitemapxml/USet/README.md

 ### Language settings
 USet supports localization, so if you want to localize it to your own language, you can copy english translation inside `files/languages/en.txt` and name it according to your preferences.

+If you want to contribute to the project by making translations, then filename of the translation file should be two letter language code following [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 ### Uninstall options
 To uninstall installed software you can run `uninstall` file inside `files` directory.